ungoogled-software/ungoogled-chromium/docs/building.md

 ./get_package.py PACKAGE_TYPE_HERE build/src/debian
 cd build/src
 # Use dpkg-checkbuilddeps (from dpkg-dev) or mk-build-deps (from devscripts) to check for additional packages.
-# If necessary, change the dependencies in debian/control to accomodate your environment.
+# If necessary, change the dependencies in debian/control to accommodate your environment.
 # If necessary, modify AR, NM, CC, and CXX variables in debian/rules
 debian/rules setup-local-src
 dpkg-buildpackage -b -uc